-I will build this site up with more photographs of my vintage telephone collection as I get the chance.
+I will build this site up with more photographs of my vintage rotary dial telephone collection as I get the chance.
 (Please call back and visit from time to time).

 In good condition and fully restored to their former glory these Bakelite Telephones are in great demand by people who appreciate the classic nature of these historic/iconic old phones.

-If they have been correctly converted and serviced properly these old telephones still work today on all modern telephone lines.
-If the microphone has been replaced with a modern electronic version these old telephones are as good if not better than a modern phone.
+Provided that they have been correctly converted and serviced properly these old dial telephones still work today on all modern telephone lines.
+If the microphone has been replaced with a modern electronic version these old telephones are as good if not better than most modern phones.

 Over time I intend to build up a comprehensive collection of all types of vintage telephone antiques produced in the UK.
 I collect Old Vintage Telephones from the early 1900's mostly 1940's and 1950's.
 However the later Vintage BT Telephones from the 1970's to the mid 1980's such as the model known as the 746 Telephones are now also very collectable.
 The 746 telephone was the last of the British telephones designed to be repaired by telephone engineers and basically to last forever.
 In fact Collecting Old Retro Telephones has now overtaken older Antique telephone collecting in popularity.